-Function: Coenzymes significantly acts as a carrier material to convert the inactive protein (Apoenzyme) into the active form (Holoenzyme).
-In contrast, cofactors only fasten the enzymatic reaction inside a cell.
+Coenzymes significantly act as carrier materials to convert the inactive protein (the apoenzyme) into the active form (holoenzyme).
+In contrast, cofactors serve as biocatalysts that only fasten the enzymatic reaction inside a cell.

-Both cofactor and coenzyme are important terms to study the chemical and physical properties of an enzyme.
-It is important to note that the cofactors or coenzymes only attach to the types of conjugated enzymes that also contain a non-protein region.
-Hence, the simple enzymes that entirely contains amino acids do not require any additional carriers to show its catalytic activity.
+Both cofactor and coenzyme are important terms to study the general properties of an enzyme.
+It is important to note that cofactors or coenzymes only attach to the types of conjugated enzymes containing a non-protein region.

 Content: Cofactor Vs Coenzyme